Japanese Hot Spring Natural dyeing Workshop

 you will use “Yu-no-hana”, the hot spring mineral powder made using a traditional method unique to Myoban Hot Spring in Oita, Japan — the only one of its kind in the world.

-Natural dyes are gifts from the Earth!
+Natural colors are also gifts from the Earth!

 Wrap up the workshop with a delicious dinner!

-Pick your favorite dishes from MisoLab’s special menu—your choices will be taken on the spot.
+Dinner is included, pick your favorite dishes from MisoLab’s special menu—your choices will be taken on the spot.

 Umami hamburger steak bowl with onsen egg